Europe signs a final contract for toroidal field coils

 Eighteen D-shaped toroidal field coils

 —responsible for confining the ITER plasma—will represent over one-fourth of the Tokamak's total weight.
-Formed of a winding pack and stainless steel coil case, each toroidal field coil will measure 15 metres in height and 9 metres in width and weigh approximately 300 tons.
+Formed of a winding pack and stainless steel coil case, each toroidal field coil will measure 15 metres in height and 9 metres in width and weigh approximately 300 tonnes.
 Europe has the responsibility for 10 coils (including one spare); Japan is producing another 9.
 The 19 stainless steel coil cases will be procured by Japan.